animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Refer to the [“Support for the Spring Cache Abstraction”](#apis:spring-cache-abstraction) section for more details on using Apache Geode as a caching provider in Spring’s Cache Abstraction.
+Refer to the ["Support for the Spring Cache Abstraction"](#apis:spring-cache-abstraction) section for more details on using Apache Geode as a caching provider in Spring's Cache Abstraction.

 </div>

 <div class="paragraph">

-More details on Spring’s Cache Abstraction can be found [here](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache).
+More details on Spring's Cache Abstraction can be found [here](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache).

 </div>